MichiKal/healthcare-resilience/Code/README.md

 Next, we can estimate physician's risk and benefit scores with "benefit_risk_score.ipybn" that creates a table containing risk and benefit values for every doctor, saved as "Risk_Benefit_table.csv" in the ```results``` folder.

-In "analyze_results_dataframe_and_LPFC_limits.ipybn" a dataframe with all simulation results (some evaluated to get the values of remaining free capacity, lost patients etc.) is created and saved as "DF_results_Final.csv".
-Additionally, the free capacity (FC) and lost patients (LP) results are further analysed and their state-level limits are measured and saved into another results file "FCLP_limits_[]_[].csv".
+In "analyze_results_dataframe.ipybn" a dataframe with all simulation results (some evaluated to get the values of remaining free capacity, lost patients etc.) is created and saved as "DF_results_Final.csv".

 Finally, in "final_plots_and_regression.ipybn" we create figures 2, 3 and 4 of the paper using the risk and benefit score as well as the FC and LP limits on a federal state level.
+Additionally, we use linear regression models to check the correlation between the LP and FC limits and the risk and benefit scores.
 Figures are saved into the ```figures``` directory.